About Me

 Background

 I graduated from Irvington High School as the Salutatorian, amongst other accolades.
-Driven by curiosity about the disparities people of color face in higher education and personal family struggles, I applied for and was granted a full-ride scholarship to Vassar College with the help of SEEDS Access Changes Everything and Questbridge.
+Driven by curiosity about the disparities people of color face in higher education and personal family struggles, I applied for and was granted a full-ride scholarship to Vassar College with the help of SEEDS — Access Changes Everything and Questbridge.

 Yet, as I advanced academically, I kept returning to the foundational questions that inspired my college journey—particularly around belonging, identity, and educational access for marginalized communities.
 As I confronted my own experiences with imposter syndrome, I turned toward educational studies, where I began reimagining how research could be a tool for equity and transformation.
-I became a research and teaching assistant in the Department of Education, working closely with Dr. Kimberly Williams-Brown and deepening my training in qualitative inquiry and classroom engagement.
+I became a research and teaching assistant in the Department of Education, working closely with Dr. Kimberly Williams-Brown and deepening my training in qualitative inquiry and classroom structure, management, and engagement.

 In parallel, my history coursework allowed me to explore the colonial entanglements that continue to shape life in the Caribbean.
 I focused specifically on Jamaica’s relationship to British imperialism, examining how colonial legacies persist in educational systems, migration patterns, and identity formation across the Afro-Caribbean diaspora.
 This historical grounding helped me make critical connections between past and present systems of racial domination and continues to inform my approach to educational research.